 Here’s the bottom line – awards offer a great incentive which encourages good practices and helps develop communication about critical topics.
 That said, awards can be manipulated or simply developed in a way that does not promote in-depth dialogue.
-Regrettably, there have been few surveys of awards.

 We like to see awards that have encourage public and real-time interaction among nominees and their supporters AND among nominees.
 We’d like to see announcements and short lists go live in a timely manner and for final announcements to be made prior to the ceremonies.
 Unlike the Oscars, Emmys and other entertainment awards, tourism and conservation awards don’t need the drama.
 That said, we love to see the ceremonies online the Web.
 More live streaming please!